Paul Verryn: Eastern Cape: 1973–1983

 While still a university student, Verryn began working (as a junior minister) in the Methodist churches in the Eastern Cape – first in Uitenhage (1973), and then in Southern Transkei (1974–1975) and Grahamstown (1976–1978).
 In 1978, he was ordained as a minister of the Methodist Church of Southern Africa (MCSA) in East London, and ministered on the Port Elizabeth circuit from 1979 to 1983.
 He also chaired Interchurch Aid and the Standards Generating Body for Christian Theology and Ministry, and was involved in the work of the National Cancer Association in the Eastern Cape.
 He was appointed as MCSA Supervisor of Studies (for student ministers) in 1982, and retained that position until 1997.

 Verryn later said that he was "radicalised" during his time in the Eastern Cape, and became involved in anti-apartheid activism: he frequently visited neighbouring townships, sheltered activists from the security police, worked with activist Molly Blackburn, and launched the Port Elizabeth branch of the Detainees Parent Support Committee (DPSC).
 DPSC primarily assisted the families of activists detained without trial under the Terrorism Act, and Verryn was its Port Elizabeth chair between 1982 and 1983.

 Subsequent studies of Verryn's ministry have associated him with liberation theology.
 He has cited among his influences other progressive South African clergymen with a concern for social justice, such as Beyers Naudé, Peter Storey and Mvume Dandala.

 Orlando, Soweto: 1988–1997

 In 1984, Verryn returned to his home region, the Transvaal, to serve the Roodepoort circuit.
 In December 1987, under the direction of his earlier inspiration Bishop Storey, he moved to the Methodist Church in Orlando West, Soweto, outside Johannesburg.
-Unusually for a white minister in Soweto, Storey lived among his congregation in the church's manse, where he continued to shelter activists and to work with the DPSC.
+Unusually for a white minister in Soweto, Verryn lived among his congregation in the church's manse, where he continued to shelter activists and to work with the DPSC.
 Storey later said that Verryn "won the hearts of the Soweto community through his identification with their struggle".
-When apartheid ended in 1994, Storey continued his work in Orlando West, and taught divinity at the MCSA seminary, the John Wesley College, from 1994 to 1997.
+When apartheid ended in 1994, Verryn continued his work in Orlando West, and taught divinity at the MCSA seminary, the John Wesley College, from 1994 to 1997.

 In 1994 he also assumed the position of: